denvned/isomorphic-relay-router/README.md

-When processing a request **on the server**, get `renderProps` using `match` function from *react-router* (see [here](https://github.com/reactjs/react-router/blob/v2.3.0/docs/guides/ServerRendering.md)), prepare the data using `IsomorphicRouter.prepareData`, then render React markup using `Router` from *react-router* (pass the `props` returned by `IsomorphicRouter.prepareData`), and send the React output along with the data to the client:
+When processing a request **on the server**, get `renderProps` using `match` function from *react-router* (see [here](https://github.com/reactjs/react-router/blob/v2.3.0/docs/guides/ServerRendering.md)), prepare the data using `IsomorphicRouter.prepareData`, then render React markup using `IsomorphicRouter.render` (pass the `props` returned by `IsomorphicRouter.prepareData`), and send the React output along with the data to the client:
 ```javascript
 import IsomorphicRouter from 'isomorphic-relay-router';